 Escalations let you notify additional contacts if a check stays down for a longer period of time (from one minute up to several days).
 You have a wide range of options for escalating an outage.

 Designated contacts for escalation will receive notifications with relevant technical data about the downtime after the time interval specified, and only for downtime that occurs after the escalation was created.

 See our article on creating smart escalations to see this in action.

 During Maintenance, failed checks will be ignored in uptime calculations and alerts are logged but not issued to check contacts.
 This includes checks with escalations.
 In the alert listings you will be able to see any alerts detected during maintenance as faded out, indicating they are ignored.

 The wrench icon indicates the check is in maintenance status

 - No maintenance window

 - Apply a maintenance tag immediately (alerts will be suppressed until you change this setting)

 - Schedule maintenance.
 When scheduling, alerts will be suppressed based on a predefined schedule.
-You will need to define the day(s) of the week and the time range (using a 24-hour clock).
+You will need to define the day(s) of the week, either a single day or date range of the month, with a time range (using HH:MM format).

 If you need to change your account's preferred timezone, you may do so so from Settings>Account Details.
 Select your preferred timezone, and click Update Details.